Tempered distributions and Schwartz functions on definable manifolds: Invariants -- a possible application in fractal geometry

 \subsection{Question}

-Let $U,V\subset\bR^n$ be two open subsets, $\phi:U\to V$ a tempered diffeomorphism, and assume $U$ is irregular.
+Let $U,V\subset\bR^n$ be two open Schwartz equivalent subsets and assume $U$ is irregular.
 Does this imply that $V$ is irregular and that moreover the Hausdorff dimension of the boundary of $U$ equals the Hausdorff dimension of the boundary of $V$?

 \